InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Experiments

 \textbf{Evaluation Metrics.} For synthesized data, we adopt the peak signal-to-noise ratio (PSNR) and structured similarity index (SSIM) for quantitative evaluation.
 For clinical data, we only provide visual results due to the lack of ground truth CT images.

-{{ \textbf{Training Details.} We implement our networks (\emph{i.e.}, InDuDoNet and InDuDoNet+) with PyTorch~\citep{paszke2017automatic} and differential operations $\mP$ and $\mP^T$ in the ODL library\footnote{\url{https://github.com/odlgroup/odl}.}} on a NVIDIA Tesla V100-SMX2 GPU.} The Adam optimizer with ($\beta_{1}$, $\beta_{2}$)=(0.5, 0.999) is adopted for network optimization.
+{{ \textbf{Training Details.} We implement our networks (\emph{i.e.}, InDuDoNet and InDuDoNet+) with PyTorch~\citep{paszke2017automatic} and differential operations $\mP$ and $\mP^T$ in the ODL library\footnote{\url{https://github.com/odlgroup/odl}.}} on an NVIDIA Tesla V100-SMX2 GPU.} The Adam optimizer with ($\beta_{1}$, $\beta_{2}$)=(0.5, 0.999) is adopted for network optimization.
 The initial learning rate is $2\times10^{-4}$ and divided by 2 every 40 epochs.
-The total epoch is 100 with a batch size of 1.
+The number of training epochs is 100 with a batch size of 1.
 Similar to~\citep{yu2020deep}, in each training iteration, we randomly select a clean CT image from the pool consisting of 1,000 images and a metal mask from the pool with 90 masks to synthesize a metal-affected sample.
-Following the previous InDuDoNet~\citep{wang2021indudonet}, we select the number of the total iterative stages $N$ as 10.
+Following the previous InDuDoNet~\citep{wang2021indudonet}, we set the number of the total iterative stages $N$ to 10 (see Sec.~\ref{sec:abla} for more analysis).

 \textbf{Comparison Methods.} We compare the proposed InDuDoNet+ with current state-of-the-art (SOTA) MAR approaches, including traditional LI~\citep{kalender1987reduction} and NMAR~\citep{meyer2010normalized}, deep learning (DL)-based CNNMAR~\citep{zhang2018convolutional}, DuDoNet~\citep{lin2019dudonet}, DSCMAR~\citep{yu2020deep}, DuDoNet++~\citep{lyu2020dudonet++} and our previous InDuDoNet \citep{wang2021indudonet}.
 For LI, NMAR, CNNMAR, and InDuDoNet, we directly use the released code.
 While for DuDoNet, DSCMAR, and DuDoNet++, we re-implement them since there is no official code.